 Starbucks' newly-appointed CEO has made headlines due to his unusually long commute to the office.
-Brian Niccol, who is set to take the reins of the company next month, is reportedly going to travel 1600 kilometres at least three days a week.
-Niccol will be using a corporate jet to cover the distance between his home in California and the company's headquarters in Seattle.
+Brian Niccol, who is set to take the reins of the company next month, will be reportedly using a corporate jet to cover the distance between his home in California and the company's headquarters in Seattle (a distance of approx 1600 kilometres).
+As per the company, when he is not travelling for work, Niccol will still be expected to work from the Seattle office at least three days a week in alignment with Starbucks' hybrid work policies.
 The news has sparked much criticism online, especially in the context of the environmental impact of such jet travel.

 Also Read: Reddit User Redeems 20-Year-Old Starbucks Coupon, Leaves Internet Impressed